gytdau/website/_posts/2024-04-20-Training-on-Mistakes-Improves-Problem-Solving-Performance.md

 <ul class="c23 lst-kix_u30o58cthhmd-0 start">
   <li class="c8 li-bullet-0">
     <span>I still find it pretty interesting that using an extra token, in this case a wrong move, actually improves the overall performance. </span>
-    <span class="c6">Can more specific testing be performed to figure out what goes in the extra token to observe the &ldquo;doubt&rdquo;? </span>
+    <strong>Can more specific testing be performed to figure out what goes in the extra token to observe the &ldquo;doubt&rdquo;? </strong>
   </li>
   <li class="c8 li-bullet-0">
-    <span class="c6">Can this be generalized to non-turn-based problem solving?</span>
+    <strong>Can this be generalized to non-turn-based problem solving?</strong>
     <span class="c1">&nbsp;This probably requires more understanding of how models think and how to wield the tools of mechanistic interpretability more effectively.</span>
   </li>
   <li class="c8 li-bullet-0">
-    <span class="c6">Can mathematical reasoning be improved this way?</span>
+    <strong>Can mathematical reasoning be improved this way?</strong>
     <span class="c1">&nbsp;This sort of marking of incorrect and incorrect moves is currently pretty constrained to problems solved through discrete moves.
 Mathematical reasoning seems like a particularly good candidate for this intervention!</span>
   </li>
 </ul>